← Back to Research

 The signal is consistent across populations and exposure-assessment methods.
 Several of the most informative studies:

-What is consistent: a dose-response gradient; biological plausibility from animal models; a temporal sequence in which midlife exposure precedes late-life dementia in longitudinal cohorts; geographic coherence across the US, Europe, and Asia despite differing PM composition; and stronger associations in some APOE ε4 subgroups.
+What is consistent: a dose-response gradient; biological plausibility from animal models; a temporal sequence in which midlife exposure precedes late-life dementia in longitudinal cohorts; geographic coherence across the North American and European cohorts reviewed (no Asian cohort is cited here) despite differing PM composition; and stronger associations in some APOE ε4 subgroups.

 What is contested: causal identification (no randomized trials — they would be unethical — and limited natural experiments); which PM components drive risk (black carbon vs. metals vs. organics); whether there are critical exposure windows (midlife vs. late-life); whether a safe threshold exists; the gap between outdoor-monitor exposure and the indoor environments where people spend the large majority of their time (~87% indoors, per US national activity-survey data) [6]; and the possibility of reverse causation, where preclinical disease alters exposure patterns.